VictorLiwentao/Pet-Adoption-Database-System/doc/Database Design.md

 ### 4.
 ### Purpose of the Query
-The goal of this query is to identify shelters that currently have senior cats (age ≥ 10) or senior dogs (age > 8) available for adoption, and to rank these shelters by the number of such pets.
-Only pets not currently involved in pending or approved adoption requests are included.
+This query identifies shelters that currently have senior cats (10 years or older) or senior dogs (over 8 years old) available for adoption.
+It counts how many of these senior pets are at each shelter and ranks the shelters from highest to lowest.
+Pets that already have pending or approved adoption requests are excluded from this count.

 ### Real-world Impact
-This query is especially valuable for helping shelters promote the adoption of senior animals, who often face longer shelter stays.
-It allows:

-Animal welfare advocates to prioritize outreach to shelters with the largest number of senior pets.

-Shelters to identify surplus of elderly pets and create targeted campaigns (e.g., "Adopt a Senior Pet Week").

-System admins to generate real-time dashboards showing available high-priority animals (those aging and still unclaimed).

-It also supports humane decision-making by spotlighting pets who are most in need of placement.
+Shelters can use this data to **quickly spot older pets that typically wait longer for adoption and give them extra promotional support**.
+In particular, a shelter with many senior animals might run a special event or campaign specifically aimed at adopting older pets.
+Animal advocates and shelter managers can also use this information to **easily identify which shelters need the most help and direct their outreach and resources accordingly**.
+Additionally, this information can help shelter administrators **create dashboards that highlight older pets needing urgent adoption**, **making it easier to prioritize shelter resources effectively**.

 ### SQL Concepts Used
 `Join Multiple Relations + SET Operators + Aggregation via GROUP BY + Subqueries that cannot be easily replaced by a join`
 ### SQL Code